TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/01-hello-world-writing-blog-with-gatsby-nextjs-sveltekit/index.md

 So what I did was, I stuck my hands elbow-deep in the poop called Google Analytics and tried to put up event listeners and whatnot for every interesting metric possible.
 Hah hah.
 Haa...
 Outbound links and that kind of things.
 Not specifically the most enjoyable way to spend your free time.

----

 <figure class="mt-16 mb-24 flex flex-col items-center justify-center">
   <img src="/blog/dafoe-goes-crazy.gif" alt="Willem Dafoe goes crazy" loading="lazy"/>
   <figcaption>What Google Analytics does to a man</figcaption>
 </figure>

+---

 So things started to stall.
 I can't put the blame solely on GA though.
 Or my wonky styles or crazy texts.
 Something about the whole process just annoyed me.
 Next.js and React felt rather irritating and enterprisey for something I did for fun.
 Solving React hooks which whined about every function I left out of the dependency array.
-Or have the whole build crash because Next.js' zealous lint rules.
+Or having the whole build crash because Next.js' zealous lint rules.

-Here's how I left it https://github.com/TeemuKoivisto/nextjs-blog-typescript-tailwind as I went on to procrastinate by doing something more fun.
+Here's how I left it https://github.com/TeemuKoivisto/nextjs-blog-typescript-tailwind as I went on to procrastinate doing something more fun.

 # 2 years later

 Now during the 2 years between the Next.js version and the next, I would say I did grow a bit as a developer.
 I look at the two previous attempts as more of experiments in modern frontend development which were more fun than the end result.
 Which is fine!
 As you can not really quantify the satisfaction one gets from making something you're excited about just to throw it away at a later point.
 At work, you are stuck with your deprecated tools for a long time.
-For your own projects, you can get crazy - if you feel like it.
+For your own projects, you can get crazy — if you feel like it.
 And making this blog has been nothing but a journey into finding zen in this madness called JavaScript.

 ## Svelte